danielharrell/SumLect2015/Lost_Idea_LA.md

 devoted to something rather than nothing.
 But what, in that case, becomes of its defense?
-Suppose the threat to liberal education does come from within, in a question it would have us ask for ourselves about the meaning of education.
+Suppose the threat to liberal education does come from within, in a question it would have us ask for ourselves about what it means to be educated.
 What in turn could it mean---what should it mean---to defend liberal education *against* this threat?
-Even my way of putting this question casts the threat in external terms, and suggests there is no way of avoiding this if a defense is to be made.
-But how to do this, then, without falsifying the sense in which the threat is finally internal?
+Even my way of putting this question, and my use of "against," casts the threat in external terms, and suggests there is no way of avoiding this if a defense is to be made.
+But how to make it, then, without falsifying the sense in which the threat is finally internal?

 Here is my best brief stab at an answer.
-I give it now, because it leads to my worry about the future of liberal education, and prompts my lecture's title.
+I give it now, because it leads to my worry about the future of liberal education.
 The threat to liberal education is internal---so we supposed, and so I believe---insofar as it comes from a question about what it means to be educated that we must ask for ourselves, and may well answer in a choice against liberal education.
 But then again, we may well answer this question otherwise, by choosing liberal education.
 Liberal education would thus be a second answer to the question, opposed to the first.
 And in *this* opposition, an opposition of answers, we could say that the threat to liberal education is indeed external.

-But if liberal education then has a future, in surviving this threat, it will not be in provoking a question about the meaning of education, but rather in providing an answer.
-And if there is any defense of liberal education to help secure this future, it will be one that convinces us of this answer.
+But if liberal education then has a future, by surviving this threat, it not be in provoking a question about the meaning of education, but rather in providing an answer.
+And if there is a defense of liberal education to help secure its future, it will be one that convinces us of this answer.
 Which means at minimum: a defense that convinces us liberal education *is* an answer, even for those who give a different answer.
 It will be a defense which, at the very least, shows that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, about the meaning of education, risks being wrong.

-And the only way to satisfy this minimal condition, it seems to me, is to show that there is something studied in liberal education, and something learned, which would otherwise go unstudied and unlearned.
-Which is to say, that liberal education has a subject-matter.
+(Here is where my worry starts.)
+But the only way to satisfy this minimal condition, it seems to me, is to show that there is something studied in liberal education, and something learned, which would otherwise go unstudied and unlearned.
+To show, in short, that liberal education has a subject-matter.
 Or in a word: content.
+Traditionally, as most of you no doubt know, this content was identified with seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
+(Perhaps mention conjoining of skill and subject.)
+And together, these arts were thought to form a whole.
+This is why one could say there was *something* to study and learn in a liberal education, rather than many things, or anything, or nothing.
+And the only wayo even if we find this particular list of liberal arts outdated, and i And the only way to show that liberal education has content, it seems to me, is through some such identification, even if we find this one outdated.
+This list of liberal arts thus gives us an example of what , even if we wish to set a different example, of what it means to talk about the content of a liberal education.
+Something as robust as this.

+Second part of paper: why denial of content: because of a tension between content and freedom.
+Mention De Anima, nothing before becoming form of something else, no place for freedom.

-And insofar (from here, go on to identify this content with liberal arts, so defense will have to make a case for them.
+.
+(Talk of what goes missing in the defense, starting with liberal arts, moving to content, subject-matter, and finally an answer.)And insofar (from here, go on to identify this content with liberal arts, so defense will have to make a case for them.
 Then talk about defenses nowadays, and how they fail by these measures.).

 Or to put this minimal condition another way: it will be a defense that convinces us liberal education has a content.